 Financial Aid for Life Since 1998, Embracing the World has provided monthly pensions for 50,000 widows and other victims of poverty.
-In 2006, the project was expanded to benefit the physically and mentally challenged.
+In 2006, the project was expanded to benefit the physically and mentally challenged and now serves a total of 55,000 beneficiaries.
 Ultimately, ETW will provide monthly pensions for 100,000 impoverished men, women and children who are struggling to make ends meet.
 Recognizing that disability and/or the loss of a family member can consign those in the developing world to a lifetime of hardship, our pensions have no expiration date-they are given for life.
 Seed Distribution In 2006, ETW launched a homestead organic vegetable gardening project, encouraging people throughout Kollam District to grow their own vegetables.
-Seeds were distributed to to 5,000 families.

-Amma blessing seeds for distribution to poor families
+Seeds were distributed to to 5,000 families Amma blessing seeds for distribution to poor families

-embracing the world[®] I COMMUNITY OUTREACH | 50 Care homes for children Paripally, Kerala: orphanage for 500 children where the children consistently win awards in music, sports and dance and more than 1 in 3 go on to earn college degrees Nairobi: care home for children from impoverished communities across Kenya
+Paripally, Kerala: orphanage for 500 children where the children consistently win awards in music, sports and dance and more than 1 in 3 go on to earn college degrees Nairobi: care home for children from impoverished communities across Kenya